briangkatz/gps-photos-to-geojson/readme.md

-## Convert GPS-tagged Photos to GeoJSON using Python and QGIS
+## Convert GPS-tagged photos to GeoJSON using Python and QGIS

 ### Dependencies